"Who feels it, knows it," Blackface says

 “There’s a saying that ‘Who feels it knows it.’
 He didn’t write the song, so he doesn’t know what I’m talking about.”

-Recall that there has been a series of accusations and threats of legal action between the former Planshun Boiz bandmates in recent times over this issue.
+Recall that there has been a series of accusations and threats of legal action between the former Plantashun Boiz bandmates in recent times over this issue.

 All efforts by Faze to reconcile the old friend and colleagues have proved abortive so far.